jserv/osrtos/src/content/rtos/embox.md

 - Dropbear
 - Mesa3D
 - ZeroMQ
-- LVGL
+- Qpid
-- FFMPEG
+- FatFS
-- Nanomodbus
+- libstdc++
-- Ardupilot
+- Python
-- TensorFlow Lite Micro
+- Lua
 createdAt: '2025-12-22'
-updatedAt: '2025-12-22'
+updatedAt: '2025-12-28'
 ---

 ### Features

-- POSIX-compliant environment for seamless porting of existing Linux software.
+- POSIX-compliant API layer for high portability of existing Linux and Unix software.

-- Highly modular architecture allowing fine-grained configuration of system components.
+- Modular Mybuild build system allowing fine-grained configuration of included components and parameters.

-- Support for multiple architectures including ARM, x86, RISC-V, MIPS, SPARC, and PowerPC.
+- Support for multiple programming languages including Python, Java, Lua, Ruby, Lisp, and Tcl.

-- Integrated TCP/IP stack with BSD socket support and protocols like UDP, HTTP, and NTP.
+- Integrated TCP/IP stack with BSD socket support and protocols like HTTP, UDP, ARP, and NTP.

-- Support for high-level languages including Python, Java, Lua, Ruby, and JavaScript.
+- Comprehensive file system support including FAT, ext2, ext3, and ext4.

-- Advanced graphics support via Qt, OpenCV, Mesa3D, LVGL, and Nuklear.
+- Advanced graphics support with integrations for Qt, Nuklear, LVGL, and Mesa3D.

-- Multi-filesystem support including FAT, ext2/3/4, and NFS.

-- Real-time multitasking with preemptive and cooperative scheduling and priority inheritance.
+- Real-time multitasking with support for preemptive and cooperative scheduling and priority inheritance.

+- Cross-platform compatibility for architectures including ARM, RISC-V, x86, MIPS, SPARC, and PowerPC.

+- Ability to run complex middleware like OpenCV and PJSIP on microcontrollers such as STM32.

-- Unix-like shell environment providing standard utilities such as ls, cat, and mount.
+- Unix-like shell utilities including ls, cat, mount, and ping for system interaction.

-- Integrated SSH server based on the Dropbear project for secure remote access.

-- Support for industrial automation frameworks like Beremiz and 4diac Forte.
+- Support for networking services such as SSH via Dropbear, Telnet, and HTTP servers.

-- USB support including both Host and Device (gadget) modes on STM32.

-- VoIP capabilities through the integration of the PJSIP project.

-- Static building process ensures only required modules are included for security and size.
+- Static linking of modules to ensure system security and minimize the attack surface.

-- Device Tree support for standardized hardware configuration.
+- USB support including both host and gadget modes for specific hardware platforms.

-- Comprehensive networking support on QEMU for x86, ARM, MIPS, and Microblaze.
+- Device tree support for hardware abstraction and simplified porting to new boards.

-- Support for machine learning on MCUs via TensorFlow Lite Micro.

-- Industrial protocol support including Nanomodbus and IEC 61850.

-### Architecture

-Embox is built upon a highly modular and configurable architectural design where every functional unit—from device drivers to network protocols—is treated as a standalone module.
-This modularity is managed by the proprietary "Mybuild" build system, which allows developers to define dependencies, parameters, and resource requirements for each component.
-This ensures that the final system image contains only the code necessary for the specific target application, which is critical for resource-constrained microcontrollers.

-The system provides a comprehensive POSIX-compatible layer that sits atop a microkernel-like core.
-This layer enables standard Linux software to run on embedded hardware by providing familiar APIs for threading, synchronization, and file I/O. The architecture is divided into arch-independent modules and a Hardware Abstraction Layer (HAL) that organizes architecture-specific code, making the process of porting Embox to new CPU architectures straightforward.

-#### Core Components
-- **Mybuild Framework**: The engine for module management and dependency resolution.
-- **POSIX Layer**: Compatibility layer for standard C/C++ and Linux applications.
-- **Virtual File System (VFS)**: An abstraction layer supporting multiple file system backends (FAT, ext4, etc.).
-- **TCP/IP Stack**: A full-featured network stack with BSD socket compatibility.
-- **HAL**: Architecture-specific implementations for ARM, RISC-V, x86, and others.
+- Memory consumption analysis tools and autotest frameworks for development stability.

+Embox is designed around a modular architecture that emphasizes flexibility and compatibility.
+The core philosophy is to provide a Linux-like environment on microcontrollers by implementing a robust POSIX layer.
+This allows developers to use standard C/C++ libraries and existing open-source software without the overhead of a full Linux kernel.
+The system is built using the 'Mybuild' engine, which treats every part of the OS—from device drivers to application code—as a discrete module that can be included or excluded at compile time to meet strict memory requirements.

+The kernel supports multitasking with various scheduling policies, including preemptive and cooperative modes.
+It manages hardware through a structured subsystem approach, covering networking, file systems, and hardware interfaces like GPIO, I2C, and USB.
+By statically linking only the necessary modules, Embox creates a highly optimized binary image tailored specifically for the target hardware's capabilities.

 ### Use Cases

 This RTOS is ideal for:

-- **Internet of Things (IoT)**: Devices requiring robust networking stacks and high-level language support (Python/Java) on low-power MCUs.
-- **Robotics**: Applications that need to combine real-time motor and sensor control with high-level processing like OpenCV.
-- **Industrial Automation**: Systems implementing industrial standards such as Modbus or IEC 61850 and PLC frameworks like Beremiz.
-- **VoIP and Communication**: Building dedicated communication hardware using integrated PJSIP and audio subsystems on STM32 boards.
+- **Multimedia IoT Devices**: Implementing VoIP phones using PJSIP or graphical interfaces using Qt on microcontrollers like the STM32F7.
+- **Industrial Automation and Robotics**: Running complex control logic and computer vision tasks via OpenCV while maintaining real-time responsiveness for motor and sensor control.
-- **Legacy Software Migration**: Porting existing Unix/Linux command-line utilities or C++ applications to embedded targets without a full Linux kernel.
+- **Legacy Software Porting**: Transitioning existing Linux-based applications to cheaper, lower-power embedded hardware with minimal code changes due to POSIX compliance.
-- **Embedded Graphics**: Developing rich user interfaces on microcontrollers using Qt, LVGL, or Nuklear.
+- **Secure Embedded Systems**: Creating fixed-function devices where the attack surface is minimized by excluding all unnecessary code and services at the build level.

 ### Getting Started

-To get started with Embox, developers should first set up a cross-compilation environment for their target architecture (e.g., `gcc-arm-none-eabi`).
-The build process begins by cloning the repository and selecting a configuration template using the `./confset <template>` command or `make confload-<template>`.
-For example, to target the x86 QEMU emulator, use `./confset x86/qemu`.
-After configuration, running `make` generates the system image.

-For rapid testing, the provided `./scripts/qemu/auto_qemu` script can launch the image in QEMU with networking enabled.
-Developers can interact with the system via a Unix-like shell and use GDB for debugging by passing specific flags to the QEMU script.
-Detailed technical guides and porting instructions are available in the [Embox Wiki](https://github.com/embox/embox/wiki).
+To begin developing with Embox, you must first set up a cross-compilation environment for your target architecture (e.g., arm-none-eabi-gcc for STM32).
+The build process involves selecting a configuration template using the `make confload-<template>` command, which populates the `./conf` directory with the necessary module definitions.
+Once configured, running `make` generates the system image.
+For rapid testing, developers can use the `x86/qemu` template to run Embox within a virtualized environment using the provided `./scripts/qemu/auto_qemu` script.
+Detailed guides for specific platforms and advanced features like Docker-based builds (Emdocker) are available in the [official Wiki](https://github.com/embox/embox/wiki).